IvanLohCK/iOS-Weather-App/README.md

 <h2><b>How to test the app?</b></h2>
 Download and unzip the project, then run it on Xcode by double clicking *Clima.xcworkspace*.

+Note that the first time building the app in the simulator, the "current location" of the simulator will be mapped to Honolulu's(USA) location by default as this is Xcode simulator's setting.
+But there is a search of cities on the next page by click the top right button.

 Select any iPhone or iPad simulator.

 iPhone <br>